Phyllodoce mucosa: Description

-P. mucosa is a long and slender worm, growing to a maximum length of about 15 cm and some 275 segments.
+Phyllodoce mucosa is a long and slender worm, growing to a maximum length of about 15 cm and some 275 segments.
 The head and first segment (only visible from below) are dark-coloured, with some yellow pigment at the back of the head and the front of segment 2.
 The next two segments are colourless, and the remaining segments have a large dark spot dorsally, placed across the segment boundary.
 In the posterior part of the animal these tend to coalesce into a continuous dark band; additionally there are a pair of small yellow spots on each segment of this region.
 The ventral surface is also spotted with dark pigment, but less distinctly so.

 Like other members of its family, P. mucosa has a reversible pharynx which can be turned inside out and which is used to catch prey or engulf food fragments.
 It has no jaws.
 The head has a pair of antennae at the front, a central antenna known as a "nuchal papilla" a pair of eyes and a pair of palps underneath.
 The body has both dorsal and ventral branched cirri, the dorsal ones being the larger.